AdobeDocs/analytics.en/help/implement/js-implementation/data-collection/http-headers.md

   </tr>
   <tr>
    <td> Cookie </td>
    <td> <p>Reading cookies previously created by our data collection servers. </p> <p> As of 2014, Adobe servers will discard all cookies that accompany a server call except those set by Adobe.
-See <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/cookies/" format="https" scope="external"> Cookies Used in the Experience Cloud</a> for the full list of Adobe's cookies. </p> </td>
+See <a href="https://marketing.adobe.com/resources/help/en_US/whitepapers/cookies/"> Cookies Used in the Experience Cloud</a> for the full list of Adobe's cookies. </p> </td>
   </tr>
   <tr>
    <td> User-Agent </td>